 Sheila Grassick is the owner of Newtown Stud which she purchased with her late husband Brian in 1996.
 They ran the farm together successfully for a number of years until his untimely death in 2009.
 Sheila is the backbone of the entire operation and she continues to maintain the high standards set at Newtown Stud.

 Cathy Grassick, daughter of Sheila and Brian, now assists her mother in the running of Newtown Stud.
 She combines this with working for Brian Grassick Bloodstock the successful bloodstock agency set up by her parents in 1991.
 She has many years experience working with horses in a wide range of roles and also has a degree in Business and Law from UCD.

-Our Farm Manager is Caroline Hannon, who studied Equine Science from the University of Limerick.
-Her extensive experience prior to joining us includes two years with Newtown Stud as stud groom.
-This follows on from two years at Loughbrown Stud as stud groom.
-She also spent time working for Coolmore Stud as part of the team at their American operation, Ashford Stud.
-She also worked with thoroughbreds during her time in Australia.
+Our Farm Manager is Caroline Hannon, who studied Equine Science at the University of Limerick.
+Caroline joined the team at Newtown Stud in 2009 and spent two years as stud groom before taking over the role as Farm Manager.
+This followed on from two years at Loughbrown Stud as Stud Groom.
+She also spent time working for Coolmore Stud as part of the team at their American operation, Ashford Stud, and worked with thoroughbreds during her time in Australia.
 She is instrumental in the success of Newtown Stud.

 Caroline is ably assisted on the farm by our team of dedicated and skilled employees.
-We use the services of the renowned Anglesey Lodge Equine Hospital and our chief vet isMark MacRedmond.
-We have an excellent farrier in David Boynewho is also farrier to John Oxx and Oaklawn Stud.
-Our equine dentist is Brian Coonanand our equine physical therapist is John Roche.|
+We use the services of the renowned Anglesey Lodge Equine Hospital and our chief vet is Mark MacRedmond.
+We have an excellent farrier in David Boyne and we also use top equine dentist Brian Coonan and renowned equine physical therapist John Roche.

 Brian Grassick a tribute